-Reserve bank of India which is also termed as Central Bank of India is responsible to govern the monetary policy of the country.
-RBI was established on 1st April 1935 under the RBI Act, 1934 and was formed with the recommendation of “HILTON-YOUNG Commission”.
-It was initially established as a privately owned bank and got nationalized on 1st January 1949 after the independence of India.
-RBI is headquartered in Mumbai but initially, it was located in Kolkata and shifted to Mumbai in 1937.
+The Reserve Bank of India, which is also termed as Central Bank of India, is responsible for governing the monetary policy of the country.
+RBI was established on 1st April 1935 under the RBI Act, 1934 and was formed with the recommendation of the “HILTON-YOUNG Commission.”
+It was initially established as a privately owned bank and got nationalized on 1 January 1949 after the independence of India.
+RBI is headquartered in Mumbai, but initially, it was located in Kolkata and shifted to Mumbai in 1937.

 The present Governor of RBI is Shri Shaktikanta Das.
-He was appointed on 12th December 2018.
-Among the ten directors, four are nominated by the local board committee whereas the rest of the ten members are appointed by the Government of India.
+He was appointed as the 25th RBI Governer on 12th December 2018 till 2021.
+In October 2021, he was reappointed as the Governor of RBI, and his tenure is still going on.
+Among the ten directors, four are nominated by the local board committee, whereas the rest of the ten members are appointed by the Government of India.

 - RBI issues the currency notes.